The 20 Best Places to Live in the Mountains in the U.S.

 18. Whitefish, Montana

-Whitefish is a town in the Rocky Mountains in Montana that is known as a gateway to Glacier National Park, which boasts lakes, valleys, peaks, and glaciers.
-It is a popular resort town that is known for its difficult ski runs and for its many hiking and biking trails.
+Whitefish is a town in the Rocky Mountains in Montana known as a gateway to Glacier National Park, boasting lakes, valleys, peaks, and glaciers.
+It is a popular resort town known for its difficult ski runs and many hiking and biking trails.

 Therefore, the residents of this town benefit from its idyllic setting and from the wide range of activities they can access.
 Despite the mountain setting of the town, there are plenty of shops and restaurants.